Wuadin/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game
 Write a program that prints the alphabet in lowercase, followed by a new line.

+## AlphABET
+Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.